gamarcad/paper-samba-code/README.md

     Note the `--run` option, which indicates to the program to run the benchmarks.
     Benchmarks may take a long time depending on configurations and data.
-    To ensure that the given configuration is well stated, by default the benchmarks program displays the configuration to execute.
+    To ensure that the given configuration is well stated, by default the benchmarks program displays the configuration based on the inputs.
-    When you are sure about the configuration, indicate the `--run` option.
+    When you are sure about the configuration, then indicate the `--run` option.

-    Additionally, this scripts calls the plotting program which generates plots used in paper.
+    Additionally, this scripts calls the plotting program which generates plots, under the `output` directory.
+    Hence, no more action is necessary to get the plots.

 ## Detailed Data Files Format and Generation